Data Mixing Can Induce Phase Transitions in Knowledge Acquisition: Strategies to Enhance Knowledge Acquisition Under Low Mixing Ratios

 \section{Strategies to Enhance Knowledge Acquisition Under Low Mixing Ratios}

-Inspired by our theory, we propose two simple yet effective strategies to enhance knowledge acquisition under low mixing ratios—a common setting in practice, as a large $r$ may harm general capabilities expected to be acquired from multiple other data sources.
+Inspired by our theory, we propose two simple yet effective strategies to enhance knowledge acquisition under low mixing ratios.
+This setting is common in practice, as a large $r$ may harm general capabilities expected to be acquired from other data sources.
 The key idea is to raise the frequency of each fact, thereby increasing the ``marginal value'' of the knowledge-dense data.